Welcome to the London home of Charles Dickens...

 We recommend you allow about an hour and a half for your visit.

-Please note that face coverings are required in our shop in line with current legislation.
+We recommend that you wear a face covering, particularly in the smaller rooms, or when the museum is particularly busy.
 For details of our COVID-19 safety measures, please find more information here.

 - Adult: £9.50